-Part of these media resources is allocated to fixed functions and can be used without licences (see Tab.
-14).
+Part of these media resources is allocated to fixed functions and can be used without licences (see Fixed functions of the mainboard DSP).
 Another part is allocated to selectable functions, according to requirements.
-These functions are partly subject to licence (see Tab.
-15).
+These functions are partly subject to licence (see Selectable functions of the mainboard DSP).

-The basic resources of the communication server can be expanded by fitting DSP modules.
-The functions of the DSP chips on the modules can also be configured (see Tab.
-21 and Tab.
-22).
+The basic resources of the communication server can be expanded by fitting DSP modules .
+The functions of the DSP chips on the modules can also be configured (see Max. number of channels per DSP chip on SM-DSPX1 or SM-DSPX2 and Mitel 6900 SIP series SIP phones).